Nathan Bedford Forrest Statue: Criticism

 Rachel Maddow on MSNBC described it as having "terrifying marble blue eyes" and a "mouth like a circular saw".

 Comedian Stephen Colbert first quoted President Trump's tweets about "preserving the beautiful monuments" in the wake of the 2017 Unite the Right rally in Charlottesville, Virginia then immediately mocked this statue by saying "apparently the Confederacy was founded by skirt-wearing nutcrackers riding wet lizards" and by mimicking the pose, shooting invisible soldiers following Forrest and riding an imaginary horse around the stage.
 Similarly, comedian John Oliver referred to the statue as being "objectively terrifying regardless of context", describing the statue's face as looking "like if a nickel did cocaine".

 In 2017 Slate called the statue the "Confederacy's Dumbest Monument."

 Atlas Obscura called it "One Confederate statue that accurately reflects the ugliness of its subject."

 In an article titled The 10 Most Terrifying Public Statues Artnet news wrote the "statue (is) alarmingly racist, to say that it is also poorly done is a gross understatement", while Shareart led The 10 Most Bizarre Public Sculptures with this effort.

 Salon described the statue as something "fashioned by someone who's had a human described to him but has never actually seen one in real life."

 The Independent went with a simple "stupid, racist statue" and called for its removal.

 Canada's National Post called the monument a "towering eyesore" and described it as "one of the most vile Confederate monuments in the great state of Tennessee."

 In late December 2017, the statue was vandalized with pink paint.
-In October 2020, it was vandalized again by spray painting "Monster" along its side.
+In October, 2020, it was vandalized by spray painting "Monster" along its side.

+Removal

+In a joint statement issued on December 7, 2021, by the Trust along with the Executor and attorney for the Dorris Estate, the Trust specified the reasons for removal of the statue, noting that “each reason sets aside the contentious debate about Forrest as a person or as a Confederate general: